amarmer/VoidParam/README.md

 #define PROCESS(x) Process(x)
 ```

-PROCESS, can be called with any parameter except 'void', since call Process(void) is illegal, for instance code bellow won't compile:
+PROCESS can be called with any parameter except 'void', Process(void) is illegal, for instance code bellow won't compile:

 ```C++
 void GetVoid() {}